← All case studies

 • A price movement would break a recent trend.
 By the time it hit the briefing, the window to react was closed.

-The root cause was straightforward.
-Manual monitoring at this scope is impossible.
-One person reading 200+ sources in three languages misses things.
-Two people miss different things.
-Hiring three more analysts doesn’t fix the structural problem.
+This is a structural problem, not a staffing one.
+One person reading 200+ sources in three languages misses things, two people miss different things, and hiring three more analysts doesn’t change that.

 The approach

-I framed the build as four jobs the system has to do, each replacing a different piece of the manual workflow.
+I framed the build as five jobs the system has to do, each replacing a different piece of the manual workflow.

 Job one: scraping.
 Get content from 200+ sources reliably, including the ones that fight back.
 I built a cost-sorted fallback chain.
 Free layers run first (RSS, raw HTML, Crawl4AI, Playwright, Jina).
 Money-spending layers (Firecrawl, Apify) only fire when free layers fail.
 A is_required flag unlocks a final Claude rescue for must-have sources.
-Result: 191 of 218 sources healthy.
+228 sources across 10 categories.

 Job two: interpretation.
 Don’t store raw articles.
 Read them.
 Every incoming item runs through Claude Haiku on a 90-minute cron.
 The model detects language, translates if needed, generates an English title and summary, scores relevance 0-10, and tags by topic and region.
 Boilerplate (relevance 1) gets filtered out before the frontend ever sees it.